8d1h/vim-macaulay2/README.md

 ## Macaulay2 shell

 A new feature is the integration of the Macaulay2 shell.
-Currently this is only implemented in Neovim.
+Note that this feature works better with Neovim, since Neovim has better supports for terminal buffer.

 Typing `Enter` in normal mode will send the current line to the Macaulay2 shell for evaluation.
 Block of codes can be selected in visual mode.
 The shell can also be evoked using `<localleader>s` and `<localleader>S` (lower s will open a shell and preload the script, and upper S will open a clean M2 shell instead;
 `<localleader>r` can also be used for a quick evaluation).
-Basic syntax highlighting is available for the shell.
+Basic syntax highlighting is available in Neovim and partially in Vim (the highlight is only visible in normal mode but not in insert mode).

-Also there is now an emacs-like "presentation mode": use `<localleader>p` in a script will open a new shell in fullscreen for presentation.
+Also there is now an emacs-like "presentation mode": use `:M2Presentation` or `<localleader>p` in a script will open a new shell in fullscreen for presentation.
 The lines in the script will be sent one-by-one to the shell for evaluation by repeatedly typing `Enter` in normal mode and `<alt-Enter>` in insert mode (`<F11>` is also supported following emacs, thought usually it is already mapped to toggling fullscreen).
 Typing `<ctrl-r>` will "reload" the presentation to start from the beginning.

 ## List of commands
 * `K` shows help for the command under cursor